BogomolovAl/White-book/Misprints-and-unclear-moments-in-English-Ethereum-Wiki.md

 17) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#blockchain-and-mining) you use the variable `GASLIMIT`, but there is no such variable; you must mean `STARTGAS`.
 (It's better to rename `STARTGAS` => `GASLIMIT` actually.)

+18) [Here in the sixth point](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#blockchain-and-mining): "For all in in..", of course "For all `i` in"

+19) on [ethereum.org](http://ethereum.org) (sic!) after you press "why": "For example, when when you deposit money.."

+20) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#financial-derivatives-and-stable-value-currencies) in the last paragraph: "Unike issuers.."

 ## Minor issues

 1) [Currency and Issuance](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#currency-and-issuance): "the denominations will be pre-labelled":